 Policies & Resources

-McMurry University is committed to preventing and addressing sexual misconduct and to fostering a healthy learning environment based on respect and responsible behavior.
-Sexual misconduct includes sexual harassment, gender-based harassment, sexual violence, sexual assault, dating violence, domestic violence, stalking and sexual exploitation.
-Sexual misconduct will not be tolerated in our University community.
+McMurry University is dedicated to preventing and addressing sexual misconduct while fostering a safe, supportive learning environment built on respect and responsible behavior.
+Sexual misconduct includes, but is not limited to: sexual harassment, gender-based harassment, sexual violence, sexual assault, dating violence, domestic violence, stalking, and sexual exploitation.
+Such behavior will not be tolerated within our University community.

 Sexual and Interpersonal Misconduct Policy Sexual Abuse & Child Molestation Prevention